-A great way of combining accommodation requirements with water travel in Amsterdam is to see the city from your own cabin cruiser.
+A good way of combining accommodation requirements with water travel in Amsterdam is to take to the water in a cabin cruiser.
 These floating recreational vehicles give you the option of seeing the city from the comfort of your own temporary floating home.

 For the rest of us, less experienced sailors, it adds to the variety of craft on the water to see a well-equipped cabin cruiser sail by and we can but dream of a life on the water.